StartupInstitute/si-dev-assessment/README.md

 Be sure to push your latest code up to your GitHub repo:
   `git push origin`

 While it's nice to see your source code, what we'd really like is to see your app running on a server.
-If you've been using Cloud 9, you'll already be able to see your application in a browser by going to the app url when you have your project running.
-But this is really only intended for running your application in development mode, and is not how to deploy your application in a production environment.
-Luckily, there is another service, Heroku, that makes this easy to do.
+Heroku makes this easy to do.
 First test if you have the Heroku CLI installed by running
   `heroku version`.
 If you get an error, go to
   https://toolbelt.heroku.com/
 and install it.
-If you're using Cloud 9, you should already have this installed.
 Now create yourself a Heroku account, if you don't already have one: https://signup.heroku.com/login.

 Now you can create an app on your Heroku account with `heroku create` and then deploy via `git push heroku master`.
 When that completes, you should see a message `remote: https://{your Heroku app name}.herokuapp.com/ deployed to Heroku` and you will be able to see your deployed app at `https://{your Heroku app name}.herokuapp.com/`.